Thinkific and Udemy are some of the most popular online course platforms for first-time online course creators.

 You can create unlimited courses on both Thinkific and Udemy.

-It is a platform where instructors can create a market and sell their courses on their course site.
-The platform focuses on instructors, like giving them all the tools to build, maintain and grow their online education business.
+It is a platform where instructors can create a market and start selling online courses on their course site.
+The platform focuses on instructors, giving them all the business tools to build, maintain and grow their online education business.

 Udemy allows you to create online courses and find anything on your schedule.
-It is a big course market where everybody has their stand where they sell their courses.
-T
+It is a big course market where everybody has their stand where they sell courses.
+Udemy practice courses can help student practice the tests before the final assessment.

 However, you won’t have your site with Udemy, but you’ll be part of a huge marketplace with other competitors.